 You also need to ensure that your website follows the proper way of labeling headings, buttons, and other links.
 By doing so, you ensure that all users are able to access content without straining.

 All images need alt text so that disabled users can use assistive technology to understand these images.
-Most visually impaired people will use a screen reader or voice assistants.
+Most visually impaired people will use a screen reader or voice assistant.

 It’s also important to format the web content such that it has different headings and subheadings.
 Bullet points also make content skimmable for all types of web visitors.
 Another major concern for most disabled people using assistive technology is the use of abbreviations.
 If at all you need to use abbreviations in your content, ensure to place full stops between the letters so that screen readers pronounce them correctly.